morganjwilliams/autopew/docs/source/usage/usecases.rst

 as X-ray fluorescence mapping you can use pixel coordinates and convert the chosen points to the new stage coordinates.

-This allows you to quickly pick phases for analysis without the need to waste analytical time locating and programming the coordinates of the phases.
+This allows you to pick phases for analysis before your analytical session without reducing the analytical time wasted on locating and programming the coordinates of the phases of interest.

 You can also mark analytical locations on a large image to give context information to the microanalysis by converting stage coordinates to pixel coordinates.